 What the educational standard is

 This one is one where I dropped the ball.
 I was so obsessed with a certain GPA in college I didn’t realize my daughter was watching.
-She learned than an A is the goal above all goals because that was how I saw it.
+She learned that an A is a goal above all goals because that was how I saw it.
 I was disappointed if I got a B. I felt like I failed.
 She learned this and internalized it.
 As you approach education with your child, know that they are watching you to find out what the standard should be.